Reggie Wilkes

-Reginald "Reggie" Wayman Wilkes (born May 27, 1956) is a former American football linebacker in the National Football League for the Philadelphia Eagles and Atlanta Falcons.
+Reginald Wayman Wilkes (born May 27, 1956) is an American former professional football player who was a linebacker in the National Football League for the Philadelphia Eagles and Atlanta Falcons.
 He attended university and played college football at Georgia Tech, graduating with a Bachelor of Science.
-Wilkes was drafted by the Eagles in the third round of the 1978 NFL Draft.
+Wilkes was selected by the Eagles in the third round of the 1978 NFL draft.

 Wilkes was all-state at Southwest Atlanta High School and won the 1973 Georgia AA State Championship, heading a defense that allowed 126 yards rushing for the whole season.
 He went on to letter for Georgia Tech football all four years of college.
 Upon graduation, he was granted membership into the prestigious ANAK Society, Georgia Tech's honor society, which recognizes exemplary student leaders.

 In his rookie NFL year with the Eagles, Wilkes recorded 88 tackles, and along with Pro Bowler Bill Bergey, co-led the team with five fumble recoveries.
 He was named to the UPI and Pro Football Weekly All-Rookie teams in 1978–79.
 Wilkes played in every regular season game in his first three NFL seasons, and was a starting outside linebacker on the 1980–81 Philadelphia Eagles Super Bowl XV team.
 After eight seasons with the Eagles, Wilkes finished his career with two years on the Atlanta Falcons.
 In 1989, Wilkes was inducted into the Georgia Tech Hall of Fame.
 In 2013, Wilkes was inducted into the Georgia Sports Hall of Fame.